-Beginning in late 1973 and into 1974, the Central Florida hotel industry was in shambles.
-With the stock market decline and the Arab oil embargo, virtually every hotel in Orlando was in serious financial difficulty with foreclosures and bankruptcies looming.
-It was during this time that I decided to buy a small 256-room Quality Inn that fronted both Interstate 4 and International Drive.
-In early May of 1974, I met with the owner, Mr. Jim Morgan, who was so pleased to have a buyer that he hugged me, saying God must have sent me.
-A week later, Jim Morgan, myself, and a mortgage broker from Travelers Insurance Company met to discuss my interest in the hotel.
-The Travelers rep asked how much money I had in the bank, which was a rather strange question, but believing it was perhaps important knowledge for him to have, I answered, "Twenty thousand dollars."
+MAKING MEMORIES: (Counterclockwise from top left) Franklin Graham, president and CEO of the Billy Graham Evangelistic Association, visited with Harris Rosen to discuss efforts to support Haiti; with the Reverend Jesse Jackson at the Tangelo Park Elementary School library; Rosen with Tangelo Park Elementary School students; reclining on the balcony outside his office with his Yorkipoo, Apple. oil embargo, virtually every hotel in Orlando was in serious financial difficulty with foreclosures and bankruptcies looming.
+It was during this time that I decided to buy a small, 256-room Quality Inn that fronted both Interstate 4 and International Drive.
+In early May 1974, I met with the owner, Mr. Jim Morgan, who was so pleased to have a buyer that he hugged me, saying God must have sent me.
+A week later, Morgan, myself and a mortgage broker from Travelers Insurance Company met to discuss my interest in the hotel.
+The Travelers rep asked how much money I had in the bank, which was a rather strange question, but believing it was perhaps important knowledge I walked into my new office, put my head on the desk and cried, believing I had just done the dumbest thing in my life.
+But I did have a plan of action. for him to have, I answered, "Twenty thousand dollars."
 The rep quickly extended his hand, saying, "Harris, it looks like we have a deal.
 Congratulations!
 The down payment will be \$20,000 and we will ask you to assume the mortgage of \$2.5 million."
-The closing occurred on June 24, 1974, the day I became the proud owner of the Quality Inn.
+The closing occurred on June 24, 1974, and I became the proud owner of the Quality Inn.
 But realizing I had just given away all the money I had in the world for a hotel running at a 15 percent occupancy and hemorrhaging cash badly, I walked into my new office, put my head on the desk and cried, believing I had just done the dumbest thing in my life.
-But I did have a plan of action: to meet with the top motorcoach companies in New England, New Jersey, and New York, and to convince them to use my new hotel for all of their bus tours to Orlando.
+But I did have a plan of action: to meet with the top motorcoach companies in New England, New Jersey and New York, and to convince them to use my new hotel for all of their bus tours to Orlando.
 Because I didn't have enough money to fly, I hitchhiked to New York City.
-Once there, I cannot express how kind the motorcoach companies were after they heard I had hitchhiked from Orlando.
-So kind were they, that in the four days I was away, I was provided with overnight accommodations and free transportation, wherever I need- MAKING MEMORIES: (Clockwise from bottom left) Rosen with Tangelo Park Elementary School students; receiving the National Black MBA Association Award in 2007; with children at the YMCA Aquatic Family Center in Orlando in 2011; reclining on the balcony outside his office with his Yorkipoo, Apple.
-Rest assured, your cravings will be satisfied.
+I cannot express how kind the motorcoach companies were after they heard I had hitchhiked from Orlando.
+So kind were they, that in the four days I was away, I was provided with overnight accommodations and free transportation wherever I needed to go.
+I met with the top seven motorcoach companies on the East Coast and I must confess that they all received me with respect and a certain amount of curiosity.
+Prior to the trip, I had purchased business WE DELIVER INDULGENCE.
+WE DELIVER ORLANDO.